adithya217/SMS-Spam-Detection/README.md

 XMLMessageExtractor.py is a utility program to extract the TextMessages from smsCorpus_en.xml data file.
-It stores the data into the file at dataset/test/sms-data
+It stores the data into the file at dataset/test/sms-data For size concerns, this project doesn't contain the smsCorpus_en xml file, but the processed messages file is present in the sms-data file.

 Remaining python scripts are named according to their tasks: